PurdueIEEE/boilerbooks/README.md

 ## Documentation

 All the documentation is available in the `docs/` folder, broken up by topic.
+For a full reference of server infrastructure, refer to the **Purdue IEEE Infrastructure Guide** stored with the Purdue IEEE president.

 * Updating the Fiscal Year to match the current one: [updating_fiscalyear.md](docs/updating_fiscalyear.md)
 * Setting up a development environment: [development.md](docs/development.md)